collinbarlage/PizzeriaSimulator2019/README.md

 ## Compilation Basics

+*NOTE: the directory `/images/` must be present with the .jar file and src folder to correctly run*

 The `main()` method can be found the in the `App` class, in which it invokes a new Appp using `java.lang`'s Runnable class.

 However, a jar file `cjb356_collin_barlage_PizzeriaSimulator2019.jar` has been included for your convenience.